 New students who have the Pirate Orientation Hold on their account are required to attend a 4-hour Pirate Orientation session on the Main Campus in Victoria or at the VC Gonzales Center.
-Once you've registered for classes - ideally with an advisor in Advising & Counseling Services - you will then be able to sign up to attend a morning or afternoon Pirate Orientation session
+Once you've registered for classes - ideally with an advisor in Advising & Counseling Services - you will then be able to sign up to attend a morning or afternoon Pirate Orientation session.
 If new students do not attend one of the Pirate Orientation sessions, they will be dropped from their registered classes.

 During Pirate Orientation, students will map out their preferred educational path, become familiar with resources that are key to their success, and learn about their responsibilities as a VC student.

-For more information visit www.
-VictoriaCollege.edu/PirateOrientation or (361) 582-2400.
+For more information visit VictoriaCollege.edu/ PirateOrientation or (361) 582-2400.

-Campus Safety & Campus SaVE Act See page 65 for updated information.
+Campus Safety & Campus SaVE Act

 The Campus SaVE Act requires that higher education institutions provide students with training that addresses topics related to rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
-First-time freshman are required to-complete Campus SaVE training through Campus Clarity.
-Students will receive a link-to the Campus SaVE training through their VC Pirate Portal email.